elixir-inspector/ua_inspector/README.md

 ### Parser Databases

-Using `mix ua_inspector.databases.download` you can store local copies of the supported parser databases in the configured path.
+Using `mix ua_inspector.download.databases` you can store local copies of the supported parser databases in the configured path.
 The databases are taken from the [piwik/device-detector](https://github.com/piwik/device-detector) project.